India's vaccine output likely to fall short of target, sources say

-The government last week publicly estimated 1.46 billion doses of its three approved shots - AstraZeneca (AZN.L), Sputnik V and Covaxin - would be made between August and December.
+The government last week publicly estimated 1.46 billion doses of its three approved shots - AstraZeneca, Sputnik V and Covaxin - would be made between August and December.

 Production of the AstraZeneca vaccine, of which the Serum Institute of India (SII) is the biggest maker in the world, is expected to reach 100 million to 110 million doses a month from July and stay at that level for the foreseeable future, a source with knowledge of the matter said.